 Japan's unemployment rate has gradually risen since 1991.
-According to the latest available statistics, Japan's unemployment rate rose to 5.5 percent in December 2001, the highest level since statistics have been compiled.
-Some argue that Japan may face far greater unemployment if the disposal of nonperforming loans is accelerated and if fundamental industrial structural reform leads to an increase in corporate bank-ruptcies.1 The general view widely shared by researchers by the mid-1990s was that Japan's unemployment rate, in comparison to that of other industrialized countries, was subject to less fluctuation and did not increase substantially during recessions.
-It may well be that there is now ample room to reexamine these views.
+According to the latest available statistics, Japan's unemployment rate has risen to 5.5% in December 2001, the highest level since statistics have been compiled.
+Some argue that Japan may face far greater unemployment if the disposal of non-performing loans is accelerated and if fundamental industrial structural reform leads to an increase in corporate bankruptcies.
+The general view widely shared by researchers by the mid-1990s was that Japan's unemployment rate, in comparison to that of other industrialized countries, was subject to less fluctuation and did not increase substantially during recessions.
+It may well be that there is now ample room to re-examine these views.

-As represented by Beveridge curve analysis, most of the earlier research analyzing Japan's unemployment focused on changes in the level of unemployment rate.
-This may have been a feasible approach when entry into and exit from the labor market was limited to time of school graduation and time of retirement, such that flows between the labor force (employment plus unemployment) and not-in-the-labor-force was stable over time, such that most unemployed persons were job losers.
+As represented by UV analysis, most of the earlier research analyzing Japan's unemployment focused on changes in the level of unemployment rate.
+This may have been a feasible approach when entry into and exit from the labor market was limited to time of school graduation and time of retirement, such that flows between the labor force (employment + unemployment) and not-in-the-labor-force was stable over time, such that most unemployed persons were job losers.

 However, it now appears that the rise in Japan's unemployment rate cannot be sufficiently explained by the increase in the number of workers losing their jobs.
-For instance, the unemployed can be broken down into the following four categories by reason: (1) quit job involuntarily, (2) quit job voluntarily, (3) left school, and (4) other.
-Of the total 3.4 million unemployed in 2001, 850,000 fell under the category of "other" (Labour Force Survey [Statistics Bureau and Statistics Center]).^{2,3} Regarding this categorization, it is possible to interpret "other" as consisting of those who previously were not in the labor force and who are now entering the labor force.
-Continued structural reform and corporate restructuring can be expected to further increase the number of unemployed.
-Under such conditions, housewives-previously classified as not-in-the-labor-force-may start looking for jobs to maintain household income levels following the loss of the husband's job (the "added worker effect").
-That is, a rapid increase in the unemployment rate may further increase the unemployment rate by increasing the number of "other" at the same time.
+For instance, the unemployed can be broken down into the following four categories by reasons: [1] quitted job by involuntary reason, [2] quitted job by voluntary reason, [3] left school and [4] other.
+Of the total 3.4 million unemployed in 2001, 850,000 fall under the category of "other" (Labor Force Survey [Management and Coordination Agency]).^{2,3} Regarding this categorization, it is possible to interpret "other" as